Sedona Hummingbird Festival

 Art Exhibit (free): Excellent hummingbird art at two different locations in Sedona.
 Click on ART EXHIBIT.

-Birding Trips: Birders will have the opportunity to visit one of two different habitats, Page Springs Fish Hatchery and Oak Creeek Canyon; tickets only $5, but reservations required because of limited capacity.
+Birding Trips: Birders will have the opportunity to visit one of two different habitats, Page Springs Fish Hatchery and Oak Creeek Canyon; tickets $10, but reservations required because of limited capacity.
 In 2014, all tickets were sold out before the start of the festival.
-Led by the Northern Arizona Audubon Society, to whom all ticket sales are dedicated.
+Trips are led by the Northern Arizona Audubon Society.

 GALA TICKET SALES cutoff July 15.